 Surgical Procedures: Surgery and Staging for Retinoblastoma

-Retinoblastoma is cancer of the retina.
-The retina is a thin layer of nerves found in the back of the eye.
+When there are cancer cells in the retina of your eye, it is called retinoblastoma.
+Your retina is a thin layer of nerves found in the back of your eye.
 Retinoblastoma mostly affects young children and rarely affects adults.
 Retinoblastoma is the most common eye cancer in children.
-The disease can affect one or both eyes and often does not metastasize (spread) to other parts of the body.
+It can affect one or both eyes and often does not metastasize (spread) to other parts of the body.
+This article will focus on retinoblastoma in children.

-- Physical Exam: A general physical exam, as well as an overview of the child’s medical history.
+- Physical Exam: A physical exam, as well as an overview of your child’s medical history.

-- Eye Exam: May include pupil dilation, which at times may be done under anesthesia, depending on the child’s age.
+- Eye Exam: May include pupil dilation, which at times may be done under anesthesia (medicine to help them sleep), depending on your child’s age.

 - Radiologic Imaging: Imaging such as ultrasound, CAT scan (CT scan), magnetic resonance imaging (MRI), ultrasound of the eye, and/or bone scan may be used to look at the extent of the cancer.

-- Bone Marrow Aspiration and Biopsy: This procedure will remove bone marrow along with a small piece of bone from either the hip or breastbone to look for the spread of disease.
+- Bone Marrow Aspiration and Biopsy: Some bone marrow, along with a small piece of bone from either the hip or breastbone is removed to look for the spread of disease.

 In rare cases, retinoblastoma spreads to other parts of the body.
-Cancer stage determines how extensive the cancer is, how far it has spread, and what treatment course should be used.
-Retinoblastoma is often staged using the International Classification for Intraocular Retinoblastoma, which assigns a group from A to E. The group is based on how much of the eye is affected, with A being the least amount of cancer and E being the most.
-It is also important to consider if one or both eyes is involved.
-This grouping guides treatment decisions and whether or not the child’s vision can be saved.
+Cancer stage tells how extensive the cancer is, how far it has spread, and what treatment should be used.
+Retinoblastoma is often staged using the International Classification for Intraocular Retinoblastoma, which gives a group from A to E. The group is based on how much of the eye is affected, with A being the least amount of cancer and E being the most.
+It is also important to know if one or both eyes are involved.
+This grouping helps choose treatments and can help your provider understand if your child’s vision can be saved.

 In some cases, surgery may be used.
-The primary goal is to save the child’s life, but saving their vision is also important.
-The decision as to which surgical procedure is done depends on the classification group.
-Some of these surgeries include:
+The main goal is to save your child’s life, but saving their vision is also important.
+Whether or not your child has surgery depends on the classification group.
+Your child may need:

-- Enucleation: The removal of the eyeball and part of the optic nerve.
+- Enucleation: The eyeball and part of the optic nerve are removed.

-- Eye Implant and Artificial Eye Placement: Following an enucleation, an ocular implant is placed and attached to the muscles that move the eye.
-In a separate surgery done several weeks later, an artificial eye is placed over the previously placed implant.
-This does not allow for sight, but the implant will be moved by the eye muscles giving the look of a healthy eye.
+- Eye Implant and Artificial Eye Placement: After an enucleation, an ocular implant is placed and attached to the muscles that move the eye.
+In a separate surgery done a few weeks later, an artificial (fake) eye is placed over the previously-placed implant.
+This does not allow for sight, but the implant will be moved by the eye muscles, making it look like a healthy eye.

 As with any surgery, there are risks and possible side effects.
 These can be: